Update (Jan 2, 2025): Improved language and image from feedback.

 |

-This has been a long standing issue for many python user, but is still not integrated in the language or standard library.
-Various tools, e.g. documentation tools such as Sphinx and Griffe, solved this issue internally in a similar way as I did.
+This has been a long-standing issue for many Python users, but is still not integrated in the language or standard library.
+Various tools, e.g. documentation tools such as Sphinx and Griffe, have solved this issue internally in a similar way to how I did.
 Unfortunately, I was not able to find a reusable standalone solution.

 An extended version of the code has been released on GitHub and as a package on PyPI.